Titanic centre launches N.Ireland tourism drive

-BELFAST (Reuters) - Two flares fired into the morning sky above Belfast on Saturday will mark the opening of a 97-million pound Titanic centre at the site of its launch, telling the story of the doomed liner which sank 100 years ago.
+BELFAST, March 30 (Reuters) - Two flares fired into the morning sky above Belfast on Saturday will mark the opening of a 97-million pound ($154 million) Titanic centre at the site of its launch, telling the story of the doomed liner which sank 100 years ago.

 Titanic Belfast is one of a number of signature projects designed to generate tourism in Northern Ireland, better known for decades as a region of violence and sectarian strife.